uilicious/configami/README.md

 # Workspace folder structure

-A `Configami` workspace consist of 3 major folders (for now)
+A `Configami` workspace would consist of the following sub folders.

-- PLAN
 - TEMPLATE
 - WORKSPACE